DanielMazurkiewicz/WebAI/README.md

  - Layer could be build out of pipes only (as an option)
  - Pipes on first layer adds additional inputs
  - Pipes without property "to" pipe simply to next layer
+ - If multiple pipes pipe to same pipe end then all of their outputs are joined together in order of appearance in JSON model

- Properties summary:
+ Core properties summary:
   - **domain** property defines a domain for operations (??and activation functions??) in ml model, default: "core"
   - **name** property defines a name for layer or pipe
   - **type** property defines a type of operator for given layer or pipe, available options for core ml: neurons, lstm-n, lstm-p, gru.
 Where "n" stands for "normalized", and "p" for "pseudo".
-Extended operations sets might require defining aditional properties.
+Default: "neurons"
   - **activation** property defines an activation function for neurons in given layer or pipe
   - **pipes** property defines a list of pipes for given layer
-  - **connections** property defines a way that nurons from given pipe/layer are connected to predecessing neurons
+  - **connections** property defines a way that neurons from given pipe/layer are connected to predecessing layers/pipes
-  - **count** property defines how many inputs/neurons/outputs is in layer/pipe
+  - **count** property defines how many inputs/neurons/outputs is in layer/pipe operation
   - **to** property defines where to pipe neuron outputs(or data inputs if on input layer) of current layer/pipe
-  - **history** property defines additional outputs of current layer/pipe build out of values of neuron outputs (or input data if on input layer) from given number of previous NN runs
+  - **history** property defines additional outputs of current layer/pipe build out of values of neuron/operation outputs (or input data if on input layer) from given number of previous NN runs
-  - **historyTo** property defines where to pipe previous NN runs values of neuron outputs(or data inputs if on input layer) from current layer/pipe
+  - **historyTo** property defines where to pipe previous NN runs values of neuron/operation outputs(or data inputs if on input layer) from current layer/pipe

 ```javascript
 const ai = new WebAI.NeuralNetwork({